ravikumargrk/PyOpenScope/README.md

 You might want to read this before coding on top this repo : [Digilent Instrumentation Protocol](https://reference.digilentinc.com/reference/software/digilent-instrumentation-protocol/protocol)
 # Files
 ## OpenScope115200.hex
-* The standard baudrate this device uses is 1250000 but if usually devices have max baudrate of 115200
+* The standard baudrate this device uses is 1250000 but usually devices have max baudrate of 115200
 * For OpenScope to communicate with such devices, install this firmware
 * **PROCEED WITH CAUTION**
     * This is process is not reversible (same way as uploading firmware)